 UM Achieve FAQs for Students

 As a UM student, chances are you’ve heard of UM Achieve, but you may be uncertain about what it really is, and how you can use it.
-UM Achieve is a software that you can access through JUMP, which allows you to look at the courses you’ve taken so far, and analyze where you can go from here.
+UM Achieve is a software that allows you to look at the courses you’ve taken so far, and analyze where you can go from here.

 We’ve broken down some of the most asked questions about UM Achieve.